 - atmospheric pressure

 When we talk about the weather it covers the same variables but describes the variation over shorter periods of time.

 When the term climate change is used it refers to a significant change in the normal weather patterns over a long period of time.

-This results in more extreme weather events such as storms, droughts or harmful algal blooms.
+This results in more extreme weather events such as storms and droughts.

 More information on climate change can be found at the EPA site.